matchyc/matchyc/README.md

 📰 **NEWS**
 - 🧪 I'm currently a research intern at Microsoft Research Asia (MSRA).
+- 🌟 Our solution was invited to a [talk](https://neurips.cc/virtual/2023/competition/66587) during NeurIPS 2023 in New Orleans.
 - 🏆 Won two championships on NeurIPS 2023 Competition Track: Practical Vector Search.

 - 🎉 SIGMOD 2023 Programming Contest, 3rd Place, Finalist.